Lamborghini Huracán: Huracán LP 620-2 Super Trofeo (2014–2019)

+The No. 80 Huracán Super Trofeo of Petri Corse competing at Silverstone Circuit.

 The Huracán LP 620-2 Super Trofeo is a racing version of the Huracán for the 2015 Lamborghini Blancpain Super Trofeo Series (Europe, Asia and North America).
 The 5.2-litre naturally aspirated V10 now generates 612 hp and 570 Nm of torque.

 The vehicle was unveiled at the ACI Vallelunga Circuit.

 Huracán LP 620-2 Super Trofeo EVO (2019–present)

+The No. 720 Huracán Super Trofeo EVO of RD Signs - Siauliai competing in the 2022 12 Hours of Spa-Francorchamps.

 The Huracán LP 620-2 Super Trofeo EVO is the successor to the Huracán LP 620-2 Super Trofeo.
 The 5.2-litre naturally aspirated V10 has the same power and torque, respectively 612 hp and 570 Nm of torque.

 Huracán Super Trofeo EVO Collector's Edition

 The Huracán Super Trofeo EVO Collector's Edition is a limited-run version of the Huracán Super Trofeo EVO.
 The unique colour theme is done so in collaboration with Roger DuBuis, a famous watchmaker.
 The car now generates a little over 621 hp from the 5.2-litre naturally aspirated V10 with torque remaining the same as the standard car.
 The bodywork was changed with the introduction of a roof scoop and a new roll cage design with the ability to extract a driver out from the top.